 Stanford’s commitment to diversity is broadly conceived.
 It includes, but is not limited to:

 DARE was initially created as a four-year pilot program for three cohorts of students on two-year fellowships.
-The first cohort of DARE Fellows was selected in Spring 2008.
-The program has since been extended to support 13 cohorts of students.
+The first cohort of DARE Fellows was selected in spring 2008.

 DARE Doctoral Fellowships include:

-Applications are sought from Stanford doctoral students from all departments, fields, and programs.
+Applications are sought from Stanford doctoral students from all degree programs and fields.
 Please review the application instructions and FAQs to learn more about program details, eligibility, and the selection process.

 Application information will be available in January each year.
 All materials, including letter of support and assessment from the primary advisor, must be submitted electronically.